 - In a stir-fry.
 Add a punch of flavor to your usual stir-fries by stirring through some of the sauce at the end of the cooking process.

 - To dip appetizers in.
 While ketchup and BBQ sauce are great, change things up and give your taste buds something extra delicious to dip your snacks in!

 - As a pizza sauce.
-For those of you who love a BBQ chicken pizza or meat lovers, swap out the standard sauce for eel sauce and you’ll taste buds will thank you.
+For those of you who love BBQ chicken pizza or meat lovers, swap out the standard sauce for this, and your taste buds will thank you.